 Currently used upstream values for feature flags are set in cloudinit/features.py.
-Overrides to these values (typically via quilt patch) can be placed in a file called feature_overrides.py in the same directory.
-Any value set in feature_overrides.py will override the original value set in features.py.
+Overrides to these values should be patched directly (e.g., via quilt patch) by downstreams.

 Each flag should include a short comment regarding the reason for the flag and intended lifetime.